alpha-phi-omega-ez/.github/profile/README.md

 - Instagram: [@apoez_rpi](https://www.instagram.com/apoez_rpi/)

 ##  On Github we are currently working on:
-- :computer: [New Website!](https://github.com/alpha-phi-omega-ez/apoez.org-flask), Creating a brand new website from scratch using Flask, Jinja Templating, HTML, CSS, and JS.
+- :computer: [New Website!](https://github.com/alpha-phi-omega-ez/apoez.org-flask), Creating a brand new website from scratch using NextUI, FastAPI, and MongoDB